mrrsff/ceng213-pa3-tester/README.md

 Put BinaryHeap.cpp and MeshGraph.cpp to "your_code" directory.
-Unzip the answer and obj files.
+Unzip the answer and obj files, don't forget to delete .zip files after you've unzipped them.
 Then run tester.py.